 Justine decided to study the science of equine behaviour after unknowingly buying an aggressive young horse.
 After asking several well-known trainers to advise her, she soon realised there was no-one who could explain what was actually going on or could help her at all.
 The situation worsened and her horse become more anxious and aggressive in the hands of others.

 Having already studied human psychology, Justine wanted to find out why this behaviour was happening.
 She studied the science of equine behaviour and welfare with Heather Simpson at the NAC, gaining the Equine Behaviour Qualification.
 She then trained with animal behaviourist Dr. Marthe Kiley-Worthington in the South of France.

 Justine is a fully certified member of the International Association of Animal Behaviour Consultants (IAABC).
 She is also the organisation’s UK Chair, a member of the Application Review Committee, and a Mentor for both the IAABC's Online Mentorship programme and the Animal Behaviour Consulting Principles & Practice course.

 Justine is also registered as an Accredited Animal Behaviourist with the Animal Behaviour and Training Council and the organisation’s Vice Chair.

-In addition to helping horse owners solve their horse behaviour problems Justine regularly writes for Endurance GB, Horse magazine and Equitopia and has also contributed to Horse & Hound, Horse & Rider (US), Horses & People (Australia), Horse & Rider (UK), Horse Deals, Bit (Netherlands), The Sun newspaper and written articles for nutritional supplement company VetVits and Petplan Equine Insurance.
+In addition to helping horse owners solve their horse behaviour problems Justine regularly writes for Endurance GB, Horse magazine and Equitopia and has also contributed to Horse & Hound, Horse & Rider (US), Horses & People (Australia), Horse & Rider (UK), Horse Deals, Bit (Netherlands), The Sun newspaper and written articles for VetVits and Petplan Equine Insurance.

 Justine lectures on the BSc (Hons) Behavioural Science Degree at Writtle University College, is an Equitopia educator and also acts as an expert consultant in legal disputes and court cases involving equine behaviour.

 Justine regularly attends CPD courses to keep up to date with new research in equine science and behaviour.
 She is a practitioner member of the International Society of Equitation Science (ISES) and the Equine Behaviour Forum.

-Justine has BHS Stage 3 Riding and Care qualifications, holds a current equine specific first-aid certificate, and is fully insured as an equine behaviour consultant.
+Justine has BHS Stage 3 Riding and Care qualifications, holds a current equine specific first-aid certificate, and is fully insured as an equine behaviour consultant and trainer.